FilipeAPV/projectstudytime/documentation/diary.md

           - As mentioned, the risk *technical complexity* was materialized and now we are facing **time constraints**.
               - Either we'll need to work more time - increasing the cost, or deliver less functionality - lowering the quality.

+## Technical

+- Worked on the START, PAUSE, RESUME and STOP button's
+- Study session timer
+- Re-created the Entity class because I didn't save or push it to the server
+- Worked on the session form submission

+## Analysis

+- Without major blockers the coding session went very well